Review article: Impact

 In terms of the growth of review articles, the rate has been exponential.
-The number of papers on the topic of ‘pathology’ has increased 2.3 times between the years 1991 to 2006.
+The number of papers on the topic of 'pathology' has increased 2.3 times between the years 1991 to 2006.
 Within the science discipline, the number of review articles in the Science Citation Index increased from 14,815 to 45,829 between 1991 and 2005.
 Following the same trend, the number of dedicated review journals within the Science Citation Index database grew from 163 to 198 between 1999 and 2006.
 Although, the percentage of review articles in review journals that formed the foundation of review literature decreased by 17% between 1999 and 2005.
 This indicates that most review articles are being allocated to original research journals as opposed to strictly review journals.
 This is also dependent on the quality of the review articles published.

 Separate to the quality of articles, the number of review articles published poses its own challenge to those searching for succinct but comprehensive research analysis.
-This makes it equally as difficult for experts to navigate through the synthesised review articles as it is to sift through the primary research itself.
+This makes it just as difficult for experts to navigate through the synthesised review articles as it is to sift through the primary research itself.
 Additionally, the inclusion of poorly referenced, inadequately researched, and overly biased review articles serve to muddy the water and make it even harder to determine quality writing.

 Social, behavioural and health science disciplines

 Following the release of the Handbook of Research Synthesis, the use of review articles within the social, behavioural and health science disciplines has proliferated.
 2007 statistics showed that systematic review articles were produced at a rate of 2,500 per year on the MEDLINE platform (Moher et al., 2007).
-The increase in prevalence of review articles within these disciplines can be attributed to the pull towards “evidence-based practice”.
+The increase in prevalence of review articles within these disciplines can be attributed to the pull towards "evidence-based practice".
 This term was coined by Sackett (2000) and refers to the combination of available research, practitioner expertise, and consumer values.
 Due to the inundation of original research in the field, there is a need for review articles which highlight relevant studies, results and trends.
 The varying methods and participants used among original research studies can provide inconsistent results, thereby presenting a challenge in synthesising information using one common metric.
 The conjunction of meta-analyses and systematic reviews has proven to be more effective in organising data and drawing conclusions, especially when it comes to clinical trials within the medical field.